CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 ## 6 • MOVEMENT

-In _METW_ the lands of northwest Middle-earth are represented by regions.
+In _MELE_ the lands of northwest Middle-earth are represented by regions.
 The site cards represent places that companies can visit within those regions.
 Except for a moving company during its movement/hazard phase, each company always has a _current site card_ associated with it—the company is located at that site.

 {: .note }
 > **Note:** Site paths do not direct the movement process.
 The site path is used to determine which hazard creatures your opponent may play against your moving company.